didi177/m5rs232/README.md

 with ATOMIC RS232 Base W/O Atom lite    https://shop.m5stack.com/products/atomic-rs232-base-w-o-atom-lite

 ## description
-atom receives data from rs232 and publish it at mqtt-server via wifi
+atom receives data from rs232 and publish it to mqtt-server via wifi
 data have ntp-timestamp and are digital signed with ecdsa

 1. receive serial data from a device, add ntp-timestamp, sign-data and send it to a mqtt-server with a m5/esp32 uc